-On the Pacific Northwest, different species of Boletus mushrooms can be found in the spring, summer and the fall.
+In the Pacific Northwest, different species of Bolete mushrooms can be found during spring, summer, and fall seasons.
 If the weather conditions are favorable, these species grow up quickly and for a couple days become large and beautiful.

-Most boletus is mycorrhizal fungi that mean that they build symbiotic relationships with the roots of ectomycorrhizal trees and shrubs.
+Most boletes are mycorrhizal fungi that mean that they build symbiotic relationships with the roots of ectomycorrhizal trees and shrubs.

-- King Bolete build the relationship with conifer trees, primarily with pine and spruce
+- King Bolete establish relationships with conifer trees, primarily with pine, and spruce

 - Admirable bolete build symbiosis with western hemlock, fir, and red cedar

 There are roughly 300 species of boletes and just a few of them are poisonous or bitter.
 The good news: the result of a mistake is not life-threatening but rather can cause gastric upset and diarrhea.
 Some mushrooms are inedible because of their bitter or sour taste which remains even after cooking.
 There are methods allowing to identify edible and inedible boletes.

 • Avoid boletes with red or orange pores and flesh that bruises blue or black

 • If you aren’t certain, avoid boletes with yellow pores that bruise blue